 SOMCAN recently re-launched its Kapitbahay membership program to educate, organize and empower Filipino tenants in the SoMa and Excelsior to take collective action against the rampant evictions and displacement happening all over San Francisco.
 If you are interested in getting involved, please email Gene Alejo at email@example.com or Raymond Castillo at firstname.lastname@example.org.

 San Francisco City Youth Conference

 SOMCAN’s YOHANA was recently awarded a grant by the Youth Leadership Institute to fund the first-ever San Francisco City Youth Conference (SFCYC)!
 SFCYC will be a two-day conference for high school-aged youth across the City to connect, educate, empower, and build solidarity with one another about their neighborhood issues and struggles.
-More information forthcoming.
-Please stay tuned!
+For more information please check our page here!

 Night Safety Campaign

 Do you feel safe walking at night around the SoMa?
 Alleyways aren't bright enough due to broken, dim, and/or insufficient street lights.
 YOHANA seeks to address this issue by:

 replacing street lights that don't work

 lowering the height of street lamps

 If you would like more information, please email email@example.com.

 The Central SoMa Plan was introduced in 2011, ostensibly as a way to increase housing and jobs as well as to promote transit-oriented growth.
 However, without meaningful input from local residents, the people of SoMa may well see a familiar narrative unfold: eviction, displacement, and gentrification.
 SOMCAN has been actively engaging with the Plan to ensure that the interests of low-income youth and families are represented in the massive rezoning effort, which will allow offices, houses, and hotels to be built where they were previously banned.
 To learn more, please contact David Woo at firstname.lastname@example.org.